iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ## Monitoring

 To monitor multiple IOMesh clusters, navigate to [Install IOMesh Dashboard](../monitor-iomesh/install-iomesh-dashboard.md) for monitoring configuration.
-After completing the configuration, you can select the target cluster and its namespace to view its storage performance.
+After completing the configuration, you can select the target cluster and its namespace to view its storage performance on the dashboard.

 ## Operations